2018 Utility Staffing Survey Results – Part I

-This is the first of two Utility Information Pipeline issues publishing the results of the 2016 Utility Staffing Survey.
-This issue will examine staffing levels and factors outside the control of the utilities.
+This is the first of two Utility Information Pipeline issues publishing the results of the 2018 Utility Staffing Survey.
+This issue will examine demographics of the survey respondents, staffing levels, and factors outside the control of the utilities.
 The next issue will examine staffing levels and practices each utility can control, such as such as payment processing and bill printing.

 Demographics of survey respondents

-73 utilities, representing 20 states, ranging in size from 200 to 80,000 active accounts participated in the survey.
-See the charts below of the various demographic data:
+82 utilities, representing 20 states, ranging in size from 134 to 90,000 active accounts participated in the survey.
+Check out the charts below of the various demographic data for the survey respondents:

 Accounts per employee

 To arrive at an accurate index to compare utilities of differing sizes and billing frequencies, I came up with the number of accounts billed annually per employee.
-This formula multiplied the number of active accounts by the number of times each account is billed annually (12 for monthly billing, 6 for bi-monthly billing and 4 for quarterly billing) then divided that product by the total number of office employees.
+This formula multiplied the number of active accounts by the number of times each account is billed annually (12 for monthly billing, 6 for bi-monthly billing, 4 for quarterly billing, and 3 for three times a year billing) then divided that product by the total number of office employees.
 The higher the result, the more efficient the office should be.

 One disclaimer applies.
-At least two of the top six most efficient offices are local governments where payments are taken in a different department, so their staffing numbers do not include cashiers.
+Two of the top five most efficient offices are local governments where payments are taken in a different department, so their staffing numbers do not include cashiers.